keiran-rowell/keiran-rowell.github.io/_drafts/FUTURE-the-delian-mode-from-hellenistic-anti-imperial-leagues-to-hauntology.md

 - The centre of the hegemon was no longer safe with modern technological developments.
 With the V2 you could hit the capital regardless of whether the sun ever set on your holdings.
 There *is* no buffer
 - The Blitz
 - Delia Derbyshire
+- Maths and physics at Cambridge to make *sounds* not plot the trajectories of bombs
+- The Lissajous polynomials, oscilloscopes, sounds, and the ABC logo (rage?).
+- Ruby Payne-Scott
 - Air-raid sirens, literally growing up in the Blitz
 - Turning the sound of facism into the post-war reconstruction civic society
 - Now it feels quaint because the civic project was lost with Thatcherism, neolibrealism and New Labour